Calibration Home Base for Imaging Spectrometers

 The CHB is the only facility in Europe which allows precise characterization of bulky and heavy instruments up to 350 kg in a wide spectral range from 380 - 2500 nm.
 Radiance sources traceable to national standard (PTB) are used for radiometric calibration.
 In particular for instruments with large aperture or large field of view, a large integrating sphere is available.

-Sensor artifacts, such as caused by stray light will be characterizable and correctable from 2017 on.
+Sensor artifacts, such as caused by stray light will be characterizable and correctable in the near future.
 For now, the CHB is suitable for the characterization of pushbroom sensors, spectrometers and cameras.
 However, it is planned to extend the CHBs capabilities such that snapshot hyperspectral imagers can be characterized as well.

 For technical details of the laboratory see link on the right.

 The calibration services of the CHB are open to third party customers from research institutes as well as industry.

 1 = optical bench, 2 = folding mirror, 3 = large integrating sphere, 4 = small integrating sphere, 5 = rack with power supplies for 18 lamps of No. 3, 6 = control electronics for No. 2, 7 = monochromator, 8 = mechanical interface, 9 = Exemplary Sensor